| General Policy |

 sources must be made available at the Editor's request.

-listed below, or can be found at www.cup.ca
+journalistic ethics, which are listed below, or can be found at www.cup.ca

 CODE OF ETHICS